[Editor’s note: This post was updated on October 7, 2020, with new information about our eCART offering.]

 That said, we do have many success stories to report.
 The amount of post-production captioning produced by our team the last few months is well over double what we did in the same period last year!
 In live captioning, it is even more dramatic: we are delivering more than 12 times the number of live captioning hours we delivered in the same period last year.

-We know that our entire industry is facing similar issues, but we are still not pleased with the way this has impacted us and our clients; please know that we are working non-stop to rectify these issues.
+We know that our entire industry is facing capacity challenges, but we are still not pleased with the way this has impacted us and our clients; please know that we are working non-stop to rectify these issues.
 We are working to get better at communicating which services are over capacity, and when clients can expect their results (or how far in advance they should plan, in case of live events).
 But as with other essential services, if we work together with you, our clients, we will get through this together.
 Our commitment to our clients during these challenging times is unwavering.
 Our first priority is to provide clients video accessibility services that provide equally effective communication to learners.
 We will not take shortcuts that might compromise these goals, but we will continue to steadily increase our capacity to deliver results and improve in our efforts to communicate effectively with you.